Generic Name: midazolam hydrochloride

 Midazolam HCl syrup has not been studied, nor is it intended for chronic use.

 - Remove the cap and push bottle adapter into neck of bottle.

 - Close the bottle tightly with cap.
 This will assure the proper seating of the bottle adapter in the bottle.

 USE OF ORAL DISPENSERS AND PIBA*

-Midazolam hydrochloride syrup is supplied as a clear, red to purplish-red, cherry-flavored syrup containing midazolam hydrochloride equivalent to 2 mg of midazolam/mL; each amber glass bottle of 118 mL of syrup is supplied with 1 press-in bottle adapter, 4 single-use, graduated, oral dispensers and 4 tip caps; 10 x bottle of 2.5 mL is supplied with 10 single-use, graduated, oral dispensers and 10 tip caps.
+Midazolam HCl syrup is supplied as a clear, red to purplish-red, mixed fruit flavored syrup containing midazolam hydrochloride equivalent to 2 mg of midazolam per mL; each amber glass bottle of 118 mL is supplied with 1 press-in bottle adapter, 4 single-use, graduated, oral dispensers and 4 tip caps; 10 x bottle of 2.5 mL is supplied with 10 single-use, graduated, oral dispensers and 10 tip caps.

 midazolam hydrochloride syrup